jphillips28/NET8BlazorDemo/README.md

 ## Testing Notes
 1. I'm simulating a long running database transaction in each of the CRUD operations for the `IMovieService`
+  - This helps demonstrate the snappy `StreamRendering` and *follow-up* data load
 ![alt text](https://github.com/jphillips28/NET8BlazorDemo/blob/master/README_image_01.png?raw=true)